indyrise/ai-fluency-intake/00_docs/ADR-001-architecture.md

 ## Open Questions at Decision Time

-- None — all assumptions verified before build.
-See assumptions log in `build-plan.md`.
+- MCP tool coverage was verified post-build.
+Airtable MCP does not expose list/browse-all-records.
+See lessons-learned.md #3 and #4.